sherpa/sherpa/docs/evaluation/simulate.rst

 different orders of the grating overlap on the detector, so they all contribute to the observed source spectrum.
-The models that is passed into :py:func:`~sherpa.astro.fake.fake_pha` can be arbitrarily complex and can contain multiple components.
-For example, :py:func:`~sherpa.astro.fake.fake_pha` can be used complex models which may include such components as the instrumental background (which should not be folded through the ARF) or arbitrary other components::
+The models that are passed into :py:func:`~sherpa.astro.fake.fake_pha` can be arbitrarily complex and can contain multiple components.
+For example, :py:func:`~sherpa.astro.fake.fake_pha` can simulate models which may include such components as the instrumental background (which should not be folded through the ARF) or arbitrary other components::